-The USS Asger adheres to all Pegasus Fleet rules and guidelines described here.
+The USS Asger adheres to all Bravo Fleet rules and guidelines described here.
 In addition to that, we also have a set of house rules to be followed:

 USS Asger House Rules:

 A Note Regarding the USS Asger 18+ Rating

 Some storylines will take us into areas that explore very adult topics, and some of those topics will not be suitable for persons under the age of 18.
 I want to make sure that we're free to explore whatever story points our plots and machinations give us, so I wanted to make sure we were prepared for it.
 The rating is not to allow us to write foul mouthed smut gore posts.
 It's to allow us the freedom to tell good, rich stories.

 You can see at the top of the main page a big red 18+ with "3 1 3" beneath it.
 For those not familiar with the RPG Ratings system, here is the breakdown: